Closed for the season, Resuming on Sundays, May 3, 2026.

-We plan to meet occasionally, through the spring/summer, either Tuesday evenings at 6:30 pm for the metal-work projects at Dan’s, or outdoors at the park on suitable weather days.
+We plan to meet occasionally, through the fall and winter, either Tuesday evenings at 6:30 pm for the metal-work projects at Dan’s, or outdoors at the park on suitable weather days.
+(The first Tuesday each month with the Market folks.
+(Pizza day!) are paused until April 2026)

 See recent work party details here